 Remain to be performed or by their nature would be intended to be applicable following any such expiration or termination.

-Confidentiality.
+Confidentiality

 Vendor’s Treatment of Confidential Information

-Limited Access.
+Limited Access

 Customer Data shall at all times remain the property of DOE, and DOE shall retain exclusive rights thereto and ownership thereof.
 Vendor, Vendor Contractors, and Vendor Personnel may have access to Customer Data solely to the extent necessary to carry out their duties under the Agreement.
 Vendor, Vendor Contractors, or Vendor Personnel shall presume all Customer Data is considered confidential, hold all Customer Data in the strictest confidence, and use and permit use of Customer Data solely for the purposes of providing Deliverables under this Agreement, subject to any restrictions set forth herein or in any state and federal laws, rules, regulations, standards, and orders applicable either during the term of this Agreement or thereafter.
 Vendor, Vendor Contractors, and Vendor Personnel shall not gather, store, log, archive, use, or otherwise retain Customer Data in any manner other than as expressly authorized by this Agreement and will not disclose, distribute, sell, commercially or politically exploit, share, rent, assign, lease, or otherwise transfer or disseminate Customer Data to any Third Party, except as expressly permitted hereunder or as Vendor may be expressly directed in advance in writing by DOE.
-Vendor, Vendor Contractors, and Vendor Personnel shall not remove from any Governmental Entity’s facilities, including DOE’s, or retain a copy of any Customer Data unless such removal or retention is necessary to provide or perform Deliverables, to fulfill their obligations under this Agreement, or is otherwise approved in writing by DOE or the applicable Governmental Entity..
+Vendor, Vendor Contractors, and Vendor Personnel shall not remove from any Governmental Entity’s facilities, including DOE’s, or retain a copy of any Customer Data unless such removal or retention is necessary to provide or perform Deliverables, to fulfill their obligations under this Agreement, or is otherwise approved in writing by DOE or the applicable Governmental Entity.

 Destruction or Return of Customer Data